All Episodes

 I was working all the time, man.

-Um, and our our headquarters here was 109 Shiloh Drive.
+And our headquarters here was 109 Shiloh Drive.

 Right.

-This was uh the main building, right?
+This was the main building, right?

-Uh the where uh I was headquartered.
+Where I was headquartered.

 Now, I personally didn't sit at this building.

-Um, but this is the official, you know, address.
+But this is the official address.

-Um, because um, you know, we have we had at the time we have like uh when I was there, we had around 60 to 70 agents, but we can hold up to 100.
+But I sat at another building because, you know, we have, at the time, we have like, when I was there, we had around 60 to 70 agents, but we could hold up to 100.

-This is a big field office for HSI, is um Laredo, Texas, because you're right on the border, right?
+This is a big field office for HSI, is Laredo, Texas, because you're right on the border, right?

-Um, and when you're on the border, guys, HSI basically, and I could go over this real quick.
+And when you're on the border, guys, HSI basically, and I could go over this real quick.

-Um, let's go ahead and go to their website real fast.
+Let's go ahead and go to their website real fast.

 What HSI does, okay?